Kusaal language: Winigku

 The bracketed final vowels in the examples occur because of the feature which most strikingly separates Kusaal from its close relatives: the underlying forms of words, such as buuga "goat" are found only when the word in question is the last word in a question or a negated statement.
 In all other contexts an underlying final short vowel is dropped and a final long vowel is shortened:

 Fu daa nye buug la.
 "Did You see the goat?"

 Fu daa nye buug.
 "You saw a goat."

 Fu daa pu nye buuga.
 "You didn't see a goat."

-Anoʼone daa nye buuga?
+Anoꞌone daa nye buuga?
 "Who saw a goat?"

 Adjectives

 Kusaal shows the typical Gur feature whereby the noun and adjective stems are compounded in that order, followed by the singular/plural endings: